How to apply

 Consider your destination and type of activity.
 You can select from opportunities we've listed or source your own opportunity (eg: other universities or third party providers).

-Contact your Program Director to discuss your options and seek approval for a minimum 4.5 units credit toward your current program.
+Contact your Program Director to discuss your options and seek approval for 4.5 units minimum credit toward your current program.
 Your Program Director will need to complete the Academic Credit Confirmation form (staff access only).

 If you are seeking a place at one of UniSA partner Universities which are managed by UniSA your travel grant application will also act as your application for a place in your chosen overseas program.